horse liability insurance helmet requirement clause

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-Check contract details: The helmet requirement clause in your policy
+Check contract details: the helmet requirement clause in your policy

 Follow these four steps to minimise your risk: